 Is it safe to post donated jewellery from Barrow-in-Furness?

 Yes.
-GoldPaid uses Royal Mail Special Delivery Guaranteed, a tracked and insured service.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+GoldPaid uses Royal Mail Special Delivery Guaranteed, a tracked and signed-for service.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Will delivery take longer from a town like Barrow?

 Barrow is a more remote location at the end of the Furness peninsula, so delivery may take an extra working day compared with mainland cities.
-The service is still fully tracked and insured, and GoldPaid can confirm expected timings before you post.
+The service is still fully tracked and signed for, and GoldPaid can confirm expected timings before you post.

 How is a donated item valued?